neonkore/Nunicode/README.md

 What it *DOESN'T* do:

-* UCA
+* UCA (see notes)
 * Unicode normal forms
-* Collation tailoring (yet)

 Encodings supported ATM:

 * UTF-8
-* CESU-8/Modified UTF-8
 * UTF-16/UCS-2 (BOM/LE/BE)
 * UTF-32/UCS-4 (BOM/LE/BE)
+* CESU-8/Modified UTF-8
 * UTF-16HE/UTF-32HE (see notes)

-All string functions provided by nunicode work on encoded strings (no need to decode anything explicitely) and usually come with case-insensitive variant.
+All string functions provided by nunicode work on encoded strings: no need to decode anything explicitely and there is no any internal representation in nunicode.
+Collation functions are complemented by case-insensitive variant.

 ## WHY YOU DO ANOTHER UNICODE LIBRARY

-I needed one for [Community Compass][].
+I needed one for [Community compass][].

 * I don't like [utf8proc][] (400Kb)
 * I don't like [UTF8-CPP][] (C++)